N-Germek/city-explorer/README.md

 Estimate of time needed to complete: 2 hours

-Start time: n/a since I was catching up on other labs/assignments
+Start time: 6:13pm

-Finish time: n/a
+Finish time: 10:27am

-Actual time needed to complete: not started yet.
+Actual time needed to complete: This took days with much debugging.